 South Korea and the United Kingdom are currently installing stations employing Long Range Navigation (LORAN), a system that uses low-frequency, high-power radio waves that are difficult to jam.
 Right now these stations are used strictly for shipping, but they could form the foundation of an expanded network down the road.

 Even the most advanced technology is constantly evolving, and GPS tracking is no exception.
 As essential as it’s become, it will be fascinating to see the even more sophisticated program that takes its place.
-When you are ready to look the future in the eye, we invite you to get a free demo of our products and services to see just how GPS Tracking can move your business into the future.
+When you are ready to look the future in the eye, we invite you to schedule a free demo of our products and services to see just how GPS Tracking can move your business into the future.